MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ## Create a Bug Tracker

-You can integrate third party bug tracker tools with App Center to stay informed and better manage your crashes.
+You can integrate third-party bug tracker tools with App Center to stay informed and better manage your crashes.
 Read the [bug tracker documentation](~/dashboard/bugtracker/index.md) to learn how to get started.

 ## Set Data Retention